 11. Passive Recon

-Last but not the least.
-Passive recon is a good information gathering tool.
+Last but not the least, Passive Recon is an information gathering tool.

-That’s all for today guys, i hope you all are enjoying your journey towards becoming a Professional Hacker.
+That’s all for today.
+I hope you’re enjoying your journey towards becoming a Professional Hacker.
 Have fun!
-Keep Learning.
+Keep learning.